mchesler613/django_adventures/oauth2_web_application_integration_with_github_and_oauthlib.md

 + exchanging this code with an access token from GitHub
 + retrieving user profile data from GitHub
 + creating a Django user or retrieving an existing user
-+ log the user in
++ logging the user in
 + redirecting to a welcome view

 Let's get started.